 Your online presence is something that takes time to build – Rome wasn’t built in a day and all that!
-Think about when you meet someone in the flesh for the first time – you get a feel for who they are, what they stand for, whether or not you’ll mix well with their personality & demeanour – your potential guests will form their first opinions on your hotel based on what they see online.
-Part of this is your social media presence.
+Think about when you meet someone in the flesh for the first time – you get a feel for who they are, what they stand for, whether or not you’ll mix well with them based on their personality & demeanour – your potential guests form their first opinions on your hotel based on what they see online.
+Part of this opinion formation will be influenced by your social media presence.
 We’ve talked about how to tell your brand story on social media before, but when we get busy, we can tend to neglect the types of content that might not seem important at the time if they’re not ticking a corporate box.
-More often than not these are the types of content that help establish somewhat of a more personal connection between a potential customer and a brand.
+More often than not these are the types of content that help to establish somewhat more of a personal connection between a potential customer and a brand.
 Take a look at some of these below!

 The day to day